stonepros/stone/doc/rados/api/python.rst

 Input/Output Context API
 ========================

-To write data to and read data from the Ceph Object Store, you must create an Input/Output context (ioctx).
+To write data to and read data from the Stone Object Store, you must create an Input/Output context (ioctx).
 The `Rados` class provides `open_ioctx()` and `open_ioctx2()` methods.
 The remaining ``ioctx`` operations involve invoking methods of the `Ioctx` and other classes.